 Phoenix is a hybrid memory architecture in which NM can be used as either cNM or mNM.
 Data can be fetched from FM to cNM in block size and migrated in page size between FM and mNM.
 The ratio of cNM to mNM is dynamically adjustable during runtime to match different memory access patterns, without rebooting.
-Abbreviations and variables in this paper are summarized in Table I and Table II, respectively.
+Abbreviations and variables in this article are summarized in Tables I and II, respectively.